Supersonic-Sites/Condesa/content/services.md

         title_size: small
         cta_link: none
         cta: none
-        desc: Then we make it a reality!
+        desc: With the details finalized, we then make your project a brilliant reality!
         aos_select: true
         subtitle: None
         title: "Step 4: MAKE"